eiennohito/jpostcard-luatexja/README.md

 # Differences from https://github.com/ueokande/jletteraddress

-* LuaLaTeX because pLaTeX is a very strange creation and I don't like it
+* Uses LuaLaTeX because I don't like pLaTeX
 * Can be used with arbitrary ttf/otf fonts (see `texdoc luatexja`, section 3.3 for presets)
 * Should be more easily editable/customizable
 * Support families instead of single sender or reciever (using table syntax, thanks once more for `luatex-ja`)